HypernymAI/martian_apart_hackathon/README.md

 - Technical jargon causes 96% of 4-tool responses to drop to 3 tools
 - Models acknowledge poem noise 93% of the time but only 37% for hyperstring noise

-## Implications for Router Optimization
+## What This Means for Routing Systems

-Our research uncovered an interesting pattern: model performance degrades predictably based on semantic complexity - a factor not typically considered in routing decisions.
-When routers lack complexity metrics, they may inadvertently pair complex inputs with models that struggle under high cognitive load.
+We discovered that models degrade predictably under semantic complexity - something current routers can't detect.
+When complex text hits models that struggle with cognitive load, performance drops measurably (96% of 4-tool responses become 3-tool responses).

-This suggests an opportunity: routers that incorporate complexity detection could make more informed decisions, matching inputs to models based on both performance benchmarks and robustness characteristics.
-The fingerprinting techniques we developed could help validate these improved routing decisions.
+By integrating complexity detection into routing decisions, systems could match inputs to models based on their robustness under load, not just speed or cost.
+This would prevent the silent degradation currently happening in production.

-We'd be interested in exploring how semantic complexity metrics might enhance routing logic.
-The potential for immediate quality improvements seems significant.
+Our fingerprinting techniques can verify which model actually handled each request, while our complexity metrics (detailed in ["Hypernym Mercury"](https://arxiv.org/abs/2505.08058)) could enable smarter routing decisions.
+Together, these create a path to more reliable AI systems.
+For any further discussion, please reach out to [chris@hypernym.ai](chris@hypernym.ai)

 ## Authors